 Telecare at home: Anticipating conflicting norms in telemonitoring technologies for chronic patients

-Research project financed by the NWO program Societal Responsible Innovation.
+This 4 year project (2009-2013) was financed by the NWO program Societal Responsible Innovation.

 This research aimed to increase understanding of how engineers can anticipate conflicting norms concerning surveillance and autonomy implied by the use of telemonitoring technologies.
 These

 ICT technologies can be used to monitor or diagnose patients at home and are widely claimed to have the potential to improve the quality of health care.
 The adoption of these technologies implies a transition in health care because they challenge existing distributions of tasks and responsibilities, including norms of care.
 On the one hand, telemonitoring technologies aim to increase the responsibility of patients and nurses for monitoring diseases, thus bringing more control and autonomy to patients’ lives and nurses’ work.
 On the other hand, telemonitoring applications are expected to replace people and take over responsibilities and control for monitoring diseases.